In Cold Blood: Uncovering Reptile Myths

 Myth – If you spread a certain type of slime on young turtles, you can turn them into Ninja Turtles.

 Fact – Unfortunately, there are no Ninja Turtles.
-However, young adults believe that turtles they find in the backyard or at a pet store can eventually turn into a Ninja Turtle.
+However, young adults believe that turtles they find in the backyard or at a pet store can eventually turn into Ninja Turtle.
 This craze has had an effect on the water turtle population as a large number of children have requested their super special Raphael, Leonardo, Donatello, and Michelangelo.
 On a serious note, NO turtle has ever survived on a pizza diet or in the sewer.

 Myth – Lettuce is a major part of an iguana’s diet.

 Fact – This is not accurate.
-Lettuce has low nutritional value and so it cannot give an iguana proper nourishment as opposed to dim verdant green vegetables and products of the soil.
+Lettuce has low nutritional value so it cannot give an iguana proper nourishment as opposed to dim verdant green vegetables and products of the soil.

 Myth – Reptiles grow to the size of their cage.

 Fact – This myth is awful.
 Thousands of reptiles die yearly or live in a suffocating environment because of this myth.
 Reptile owners believe that the reptiles will not grow more than the size of their cage.
-This is incorrect as each reptile has an approximate size to which they are expected to grow to.
+This is incorrect as each reptile has an approximate size to which they are expected to grow.
 For example, iguanas can grow up to 6 feet, therefore their environment should be large enough to accommodate their size.

 Myth – Ball pythons don’t need to consume food.